Guide to Developing Java Plugins

 }

-Note the specification of the property name for each parameter which tells Maven what setter and getter to use when the field's name does not match the intended name of the parameter in the plugin configuration.
+The property annotation for each parameter tells Maven which setter and getter to use when the field's name does not match the name of the parameter in the plugin configuration.

 Resources